chriswoodrich/bye/README.md

 # Bye

-`Bye`

-Bye removes the Rails method `try`.
+Bye removes the Rails methods `try` and `try!`.

 90% of `try` usage in Rails is either a flagrant Law of Demeter violation or more simply a betrayal of single responsibility.
-Bye forces you to be confident in your code: using the null object pattern, better delegating of methods, or just fewer chained methods.
+Bye forces you to be confident in your code: using the null object pattern, better delegating of methods, or just using fewer chained methods.

 ## Installation